-WHEREAS, a request for consideration of a Tentative Tract Map, Use Permit, and Major Design Review application was filed by 6060 Minaret, LLC, for the "Rockspring" resort condominium development project, comprised of 118 for-sale resort condominium units, with a total of 198 bedrooms.
+WHEREAS, a request for consideration of a Major Design Review amendment application was filed by 6060 Minaret, LLC, for the "Rockspring" resort condominium development project, comprised of 110 for-sale resort condominium units, with a total of 198 bedrooms.
 Parking for the development is located within an understructure parking garage that accommodates 127 vehicles, and an exterior parking area with 14 vehicle parking spaces.
 All site amenities are oriented to condominium owners and guests, including a reception lobby, restaurant and dining area, accessory retail, fitness center, sauna, outdoor pool and spa, cold plunge, and outdoor lounge areas.
-The application was submitted in accordance with the North Village Specific Plan and Chapters 17.68 (Use Permits) and 17.88 (Design Review) of the Town of Mammoth Lakes Municipal Code, for property located within the Resort General (RG) zone of the North Village Specific Plan (NVSP) at 6060, 6042, and 6040 Minaret Road; and
+The application was submitted in accordance with the North Village Specific Plan and Chapter 17.88 (Design Review) of the Town of Mammoth Lakes Municipal Code, for property located within the Resort General (RG) zone of the North Village Specific Plan (NVSP) at 6060, 6042, and 6040 Minaret Road; and

-WHEREAS, the Planning and Economic Development Commission conducted a duly noticed public hearing on the application request on April 10, 2024, at which time all those desiring to be heard were heard; and
+WHEREAS, the Planning and Economic Development Commission conducted an administrative hearing on the application request on May 14, 2025, at which time all those desiring to be heard were heard; and